CChenLi/HandWriteDataSetBuild/README.md

 # HandWriteDataSetBuild

 Good news!
-Chen Li is having Winter break and he is developing a WeChat App that allow you to create and upload batches on you smartphone.
+Chen Li is having Winter break and he is developing a WeChat App that allows you to create and upload batches on your smartphone.
+No programming experiences needed anymore!
 <img src="https://user-images.githubusercontent.com/63531857/103164353-0c8fac00-47bf-11eb-97d5-29852f0d819f.jpg" width="70%">

 ![example](https://user-images.githubusercontent.com/63531857/100561705-6a87ad00-326e-11eb-8336-a4fdc3320f3a.jpg)